Deducteam/nubo/README.md

 Each location in the library tree is uniquely identified by a *libpath* which encodes the directory that allows to install a proof library.

-Every *libpath* conforms to the pattern `cat/stem/flavour,version` where `stem`, `version` and `flavour` are defined in the [name specification](#proof-library-name-specification).
+Every *libpath* conforms to the pattern `cat/stem/[flavour,]version` where `stem`, `version` and `flavour` are defined in the [name specification](#proof-library-name-specification).
 The `cat` part refers to the first directory at the root of the library tree.
+The `flavour,` part is optional.

 Such a *libpath* allows to find the package under the library tree.